-Thanks to interchangeable tabs on each Velcro strap, kids can customize their PLAE kicks with different colors and prints.
-The lightweight neoprene shoes are machine washable, rock a thick toe guard, and feature shock-absorbing (and anti-bacterial) Eco-Ortholite soles.
+Thanks to interchangeable tabs on each Velcro strap, kids can customize their PLAE shoes with different colors and prints.
+The lightweight neoprene back-to-school kids shoes are machine washable, rock a thick toe guard, and feature shock-absorbing (and anti-bacterial) Eco-Ortholite soles.
 And speaking of “eco,” the upper is made from recycled milk jugs.

 5. Taco Tote Lunch Truck

 A lunch box to match your kid’s flat-pack taco truck fort, the insulated “Tacotastic” back-to-school tote bag from BigMouth features a wide-mouth zippered opening and hard sides to keep their hard shells from getting cracked.